Doctor insights on:

 - Led damage eyes

-- Can onions damage your eyes?
+- Can reading glasses damage your eyes?

 - Can eyelash extensions damage your eyes?

-- Can too much protein damage your eyes?
+- Can onions permanently damage your eyes?

 - Talk to a ophthalmologist online for free